UBB-bibliometrics/search-strategies/README.md

 Most use either international literature databases, CRISTIN (the Norwegian database), or a combination.

 Information about the bibliometrics group at the University of Bergen Library: https://www.uib.no/en/ub/130425/bibliometric-services-and-analysis

+If re-using these strings, the authors (names are included in the string files) and the University of Bergen Library should be cited.